PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-07 19:13:18
+Last updated: 2024-04-07 19:13:51
-Random Quote: Are you aware, that breaking a broath can have deadly- even fatal repercussions? - Barney Stinson
+Random Quote: Stacey, six kids in five years!
+The woman's basically a ride to the waterpark. - Ted Mosby